wasiahmad/aol_query_log_analysis/README.md

 # AOL Query Log Analysis
 This project aims to analyze different aspects of the **AOL query log** and extract insightful information that may help to approach other research problems in **information retrieval**.
+For all the experimented conducted here, we have considered only the top **1000** user search logs who has the most number of search queries with clicks.

 ## Table of Contents
  - [Named Entity [Person-Location-Organization] Analysis](#named-entity-person-location-organization-analysis)